 On the day of the conciliation

-- Make sure your mobile phone battery is fully charged.
+- Make sure your device battery is fully charged.

-- Check for a good a phone signal in the room where you will have the discussion.
+- Check for a good a wifi or phone signal in the room where you will have the discussion.

-- Be near the phone at the time the conciliation starts.
+- Be near the device at the time the conciliation starts.

 What to bring